 Chardan at our sole discretion, subject to the satisfaction of certain conditions in the Purchase Agreement, from time to time, until the earliest to occur of (i) October 1, 2025, (ii) the date on which Chardan has purchased the Total Commitment pursuant to the Purchase Agreement, (iii) the date on which our common stock fails to be listed or quoted on Nasdaq or any successor market, and (iv) the date on which, pursuant to or within the meaning of any bankruptcy law, we commence a voluntary case or any person or entity commences a proceeding against us, a custodian is appointed for us or for all or substantially all of our property, or we make a general assignment for the benefit of our creditors.
 The purchase price for shares of our common stock that we may sell to Chardan under the Purchase Agreement will fluctuate based on the trading price of shares of our common stock.
-Depending on market liquidity at the time, sales of shares of our common stock to decrease.
+Depending on market liquidity at the time, sales of shares of our common stock may cause the trading price of shares of our common stock to decrease.
 We generally have the right to control the timing and amount of any future sales of shares of our common stock to Chardan.
 Additional sales of shares of our common stock, if any, to Chardan will depend upon market conditions and other factors to be determined by us.
-We may ultimately decide to sell to Chardan all or some of the additional shares of our common stock to Chardan may resell all, some or none of such shares of our common stock to Chardan has acquired shares of our common stock to Chardan may resell all, some or none of such shares of other holders of shares of our common stock.
-In addition, if we sell a substantial number of shares of our common stock to Chardan under the Purchase Agreement, or if investors expect that we will do so, the actual sales of shares of our common stock to the mere existence of our arrangement with Chardan may make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect such sales.
+We may ultimately decide to sell to Chardan all or some of the additional shares of our common stock that may be available for us to sell pursuant to the Purchase Agreement.
+If and when we do sell shares of our common stock to Chardan, after Chardan has acquired shares of our common stock, Chardan may resell all, some or none of such shares of common stock at any time or from time to time in its discretion.
+Therefore, sales to Chardan by us could result in substantial dilution to the interests of other holders of shares of our common stock.
+In addition, if we sell a substantial number of shares of our common stock to Chardan under the Purchase Agreement, or if investors expect that we will do so, the actual sales of shares of our co